UdashFramework/udash-core/guide/guide/.js/src/main/assets/pages/rest.md

 If you already have a `HandleRequest` function, you can easily turn it into an implementation of desired REST API trait using `RawRest.fromHandleRequest`.
 This implementation is a macro-generated proxy which translates actual method calls into invocations of provided `HandleRequest` function.
+Use `RawRest.fromHandleRequestWithStreaming` for client-side streaming support.

 Therefore, the only thing you need to to in order to wrap a native HTTP client into a REST API trait instance is to turn this native HTTP client into a `HandleRequest` function.